Eynaliyev/fedex-signup-form/README.md

 4. state management - different appraoches can be taken - I like having redux style architecture - howoever, would like to look into splitting it into modules if the application grew to a large size with multiple teams working on it
 5. re-orrganise applicaation by module instead of type
 6. escape special characters in the validator regexps
+7. refactor inputs into a reusable input component nd add ChangeDetectionStrategy.OnPush to it too improve change detection speed
+8. display error messages per field under each individual field on blur

 ## Accessibility